yanir75/Java-Weighted-Graphs/README.md

 # Weighted Directed Graphs

 ## Assignment 2 - Object Oriented Programming

 **Netanel Levine**
 **Yanir Cohen**
 ---
+## About
-In this project we will illustrate to the best of our capabilities a graph and algorithms on this graph.
+In this project we will illustrate to the best of our capabilities a Directed Weighted Graph and some Graphs Algorithms. <br>

+**Definition:** A graph is a structure that is made up of **vertices** (also called nodes or points) which are connected by **edges** (also called links or lines).
+A distinction is made between undirected graphs, where edges link two vertices symmetrically, and directed graphs, where edges link two vertices asymmetrically. <a href="https://en.wikipedia.org/wiki/Graph_theory">Graph Theory - Wikipedia</a><br>
 The graph resembles a small area with significant places and ways to transport between each place.
 This can be used for a variety of purposes (best route between cities,routes etc).
 In our project we will try to simulate it as closly as can be to a small area as we said before.